Official-Husko/Churn-Vector-Cheats/README.md

 # Churn Vector Cheats Mod

 This mod is a collection of cheats for Churn Vector.
 Its based on the cheats mod by [Sooba](https://steamcommunity.com/id/Soobas).
+Rewritten to use BepInEx since that doesn't break as easily after updates like MelonLoader.

 <br />